Scripto | Transcribe Page

 Current Page Transcription [edit] [history]

 Mon 18th.
-Gio estimated going home tonight on 5:30 train but a very heavy thunderstorm prevented him.
-Maria came down on that train and waited at Bisnte station till after rain then walked home in the mud.
-She has our summer dresses of ecre's nun's vailing Gil left his parcels at station.
-Maggie and Miss Sarah Barnall called this evening.
+Geo. intended going home to-night on 5:30 train but a very heavy thunder storm prevented him.
+Maria came down on that train and waited at Bronte station till after rain then walked home through the mud.
+She bot our summer dresses of ecru nun's vailing but left her parcels at station.
+Maggie McCauley & Miss Sarah Bouncell called this evening.

 Tues 19th.
-More heavy showers today.
-Maria and Geo go over to Mandy's and get caught in rain.
-Geo shifting in foreman went to Bray's for dinner.
-Maria drove George to station.
-Parting salute from him was "No harm to kiss your brother".
-The other girls did.
-Wonder if he means he will be our brother or not!
+More heavy showers to-day.
+Maria L. and Geo go over to Mandy's and get caught in rain.
+Geo & E.M. were out shooting in forenoon & went to Bray's for dinner.
+W. G. & another man come down from Hamilton for dinner.
+Maria drove Ge. to station.
+Parting salute to Nettie from him was "No harm to kiss your brother, the other girls did."
+Wonder if he means he will be our brother or not!?

 Transcription Tips